-I would be telling a lie if I said I willingly went camping with a baby only 17 weeks old!
-It took a fair bit of convincing.
+When my husband suggested we should go camping with baby, our precious newborn, I wasn’t too sure of the idea.
 Originating from Ireland, where the climate is generally colder, I am not a particularly seasoned camper!
-My partner and his family camp regularly.
+However my Kiwi husband and his family camp regularly.
 In fact it seems the entire population of New Zealand camp regularly.
-So I did a little investigating with other mums and they confirmed ‘yes… It is absolutely fine to go camping with a baby’.
+So I did a little investigating with other mums and they confirmed, yes!
+It is absolutely fine to go camping with a baby, even when they are a newborn.
 I must point out that the climate in NZ is generally warm and I would only camp with little ones in the summer and autumn months.

-Once you have decided to go camping you will need to ensure you have access to all the necessary ‘gear’.
-The second decision is where to camp.
+Once you have decided to go on adventure you will need to ensure you have access to all the necessary ‘camping with baby gear’.
+The second decision is where to camp?
 Will the site be serviced (running water and toilets) or non-serviced?
 Many of the beautiful camping spots on the beachfront may not be serviced.
-You will need to ensure you have a sufficient water supply, a solar shower and a portable camp toilet if you opt for a non-serviced site.
+You will need to ensure you have sufficient water supply, a solar shower and a portable camp toilet if you opt for a non-serviced site.
 I am a total wimp when it is raining or windy at night in the tent.
 However, it is pretty amazing how much of a battering a good waterproof tent can take.
+Here I share with you my top tips for planning the trip and some ideas for gear you may like to bring with you.

 Top tips for camping with a baby